TerrestrisYE/OPT_Streamlined/OPT_EngineRoles.md

 :small_blue_diamond: **Egg Dog**. :three: :muscle: :muscle: :muscle: :zap: This is a heavy lifter hybrid plasma LFO engine.
 Its power compares to the stock Vector/SSME but is still super-efficient (costing EC/s).
 It is available as both a radial tilt VTOL engine and a stack engine.

-:small_blue_diamond: **Wrapper J, K, L (VTOL)**. :muscle: :zap: These engines clip onto and through the sides of the J, K and Humpback bodies for adjustable, form-fitting "inline" vertical engines.
+:small_blue_diamond: **Wrapper J, K, L (VTOL)**. :one: :cancer: :muscle: :zap: These engines clip onto and through the sides of the J, K and Humpback bodies for adjustable, form-fitting "inline" vertical engines.
-* :small_blue_diamond: **Warpjet Wrapper J, K, L (VTOL)**. :muscle: :zap: :zap: These engines clip onto and through the sides of the J, K and Humpback bodies for adjustable, form-fitting "inline" vertical engines.
+* :small_blue_diamond: **__Warpjet__ Wrapper J, K, L (VTOL)**. :four: :muscle: :zap: :zap: These engines clip onto and through the sides of the J, K and Humpback bodies for adjustable, form-fitting "inline" vertical engines.